segmentio/segment-docs/src/engage/content/whatsapp.md

 1. Navigate to **Engage > Content** and click **Create template**.
 2. Select **WhatsApp**, then click **Configure**.
-3. Add a template name and select your template's language.
+3. Enter a template name and select your template's language.
 4. Select your template's content type, then click **Next**.
     - For text templates, enter your message's text in the **Body** field and add any desired [merge tags](#personalize-with-merge-tags).
     - For media templates, enter your message's text in the **Body** field, add the media URL, then add any desired merge tags.
+    - For call to action templates, enter your message's text in the **Body** field, then add buttons for a phone number or website.
 5. Once you've finished adding your template's content, click **Save and submit for WhatsApp approval** or **Save**.
     - If you choose to submit your template for approval, confirm by clicking **Submit**.
 6. Segment confirms that your template was saved **or** saved and submitted for approval.